 - Support for Aboriginal women: the business plan appropriately places priority upon issues of violence against women and people with distinct needs, including Aboriginal communities.
 Given the reality that Aboriginal women are at particular risk of gender-based violence, including sexual assault, stalking, and murder, a distinct need remains to create a police unit dedicated to addressing violence against Aboriginal women.
-This unit should work in close partnership with Aboriginal community services and organizations in the City of Toronto to address the substantially high risk of violence for Aboriginal women.

-the plan's attention upon violence against women, the Toronto to allow its staff to work in partnership with community dentify and reduce rates of violence against women, girls, and ommunity Safety Audit, a tool specifically designed to t high risk of violence express their safety needs, concerns, rporated into existing and new police-community safety schools and priority neighbourhoods.
-Safety audits: again, considering the Police Service should allocate funds groups to conduct safety audits to i marginalized people.
+This unit should work in close partnership with Aboriginal community services and organizations in the City of Toronto to address the substantially high risk of violence for Aboriginal women. - Support for Hate Crimes Unit: given the priority on people with distinct needs, the growing diversity of our city, and ongoing concerns diverse communities express about experiences and perceptions of racial profiling, the Toronto Police Service's Hate Crimes Unit should be www.sero-gadenidy.jaerger.d Ecodico in the 2010 - - - the tendernougapeace, earl arraine seems servegra ie plan's attention upon violence against women, the Toronto to allow its staff to work in partnership with community dentify and reduce rates of violence against women, girls, and ommunity Safety Audit, a tool specifically designed to t high risk of violence express their safety needs, concerns, rporated into existing and new police-community safety schools and priority neighbourhoods.

+Safety audits: again, considering th Police Service should allocate funds groups to conduct safety audits to i marginalized people.
 METRAC's C support women and other people a and ideas for action, should be inco initiatives, particularly those within

-- Partnerships with violence prevention organizations in schools: The Road to Health: A Final Report on School Safety (2008) report speaks significantly to the prevalence of sexual assault and harassment against girls in Toronto schools.
+158 Spadina Phone 416-392-3135 Fax 416-Website • Partnerships with violence prevention organizations in schools: The Road to Health: A Final Report on School Safety (2008) report speaks significantly to the prevalence of sexual assault and harassment against girls in Toronto schools.
 While the Business Plan recognizes child and youth safety as a priority, it is quite silent about particular risks young women and girls face for sexual and gender-based crimes and their unique safety concerns in schools.
 The Road to Health report recommends increased community and peer-based education in schools to address sexual crimes, including METRAC's peer violence prevention program, Respect in Action (ReAct).
-The Toronto Police Service's budget should reflect this recommendation by allocating funds and partnership time to increase the presence of peer-to-peer programming addressing violence against girls and young women in school, particularly sexual violence. - The set for the set of the se
+The Toronto Police Service's budget should reflect this recommendation by allocating funds and partnership time to increase the presence of peer-to-peer programming addressing violence against girls and young women in school, particularly sexual violence.

-Sincerely,
+important, pressing suggestions will be taken into consideration, and we would be pleased to support their implementation next year.
+Please feel free to contact me should you have any additional questions.

+Andrea Gunraj

-Andrea Gunraj Outreach Director, on behalf of METRAC Direct phone 416-392-4760 Direct email outreach@metrac.org
+Outreach Director, on behalf of METRAC

+Direct phone 416-392-4760

+Direct email outreach@metrac.org